August 17, 2020

 HARMAN zero* downtime solution utilizes the platforms capability of Logical-to-Physical (L2P) addressing, much like the one used by Linux’s & Android’s ‘Device Mapper’, in the following manner:

-With the HARMAN E2E OTA solution, including its best-in-class Smart Delta technology, the security, safety, reliability, and user-experience are all resolved and continuously updated when supporting in-place updates with zero* downtime.
+HARMAN E2E OTA solution, including its best-in-class Smart Delta technology, the security, safety, reliability, and user-experience are all resolved and continuously updated when supporting in-place updates with zero* downtime.

 *zero downtime – except for a short and regular reboot that is needed to have the new target take into effect, once the update is complete.